Chart Color Schemes

 Mitchell Park has seen below average employment performance when compared to national benchmarks

-Conversely, construction was underrepresented with only 5.8% of Mitchell Park's workforce compared to Greater Adelaide's 8.7%.
-Between September 2024 and September 2025, employment levels increased by 3.6%, while labour force grew by 3.5%, leading to a 0.1 percentage point decrease in unemployment rate for Mitchell Park.
-In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a similar 0.1 percentage point drop in unemployment.
-State-wide data from November 25, 2025 showed South Australia's employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, where employment growth was only 0.14%.
-National employment forecasts from Jobs and Skills Australia projected a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Mitchell Park's employment mix, local employment is estimated to increase by 7.1% over five years and 14.7% over ten years.
+Conversely, construction is under-represented, with only 5.8% of Mitchell Park's workforce compared to Greater Adelaide's 8.7%.
+The area appears to offer limited local employment opportunities, as indicated by the lower count of Census working population versus resident population.
+Between September 2024 and September 2025, employment levels increased by 3.6% and labour force increased by 3.5%, reducing the unemployment rate by 0.1 percentage points.
+In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a similar drop in unemployment rate.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mitchell Park's employment mix suggests local employment should increase by 7.1% over five years and 14.7% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment